git-pull/website/org/python/releasing.md

 We need to develop intensively pre-1.0, and that often means massive refactors and breakages.

-If you know there may be users utilizing an API, even if it's internal, avoid de deprecating it in a patch release.
+If you think there could be users utilizing an API, even if it's internal, avoid de deprecating it in a patch release. e.g. v0.3.3 -> v0.3.4.
+Instead, wait for a larger release, e.g. v0.3.x -> v0.4.0 to do the change.

+_You could be even more courteous:_

-You're not obligated to search public code, maintainers are encouraged to as it only takes a few minutes to see if someone's using the API you want to phase out or move.
-Ultimately, downstream package users are responsible for filing an issue for you requesting the internal API be stabilizing and made public.
+You could search public code, it only takes a few minutes to see if someone's using the API you want to phase out or move.
+In 2022 it's regular practice, thankfully, for downstream package users to pin packages to avoid automatically pulling in a breaking release.

+Realistically, if it's an internal API especially, they're are responsible for filing an issue for you requesting the internal API be stabilizing and made public.
 If they have - be considerate about removing APIs, use deprecation warnings, give them migration instructions, etc.

+_The Super Conscientious Releaser:_

-1. Check GitHub / GitLab code search for anyone using the API
+1. Checks GitHub / GitLab code search for anyone using the API
-2. Check for an issues mentioning discussing the API (or making an internal API public)
+2. Checks for an issues mentioning discussing the API (or making an internal API public)

 If either of the above is true, make a release with a deprecation notice to phase out the API and document a migration path.

 ### After 1.0 (Semantic versioning)

-If the package is beyond version 1.0, follow semantic versionion
+If the package is beyond version 1.0, follow semantic versioning.

+If you need to be like Firefox or Google Chrome and bump releases up like 94.0.3 -> 95.0.32 every month, then do that.

 ## Deploying packages